 I am unsure, but I think that short break threw off my rhythm of the series.
 I was really into things and reading the advanced copy book and then the prequel was like taking a step back.
 That being said, I still read this book fairly quickly, but I did come to it at a slightly different angle.
-Like returning to television series after waiting for the next season.
+Like returning to a television series after waiting for the next season.

 Anyway, I am writing my thoughts about this installment.
 There will be spoilers so read at your own risk if you have not read the series or are not yet to this book in the series.

 First, let’s talk about that prologue.
 Another long one at almost 12% of the actual book (RJ likes his prologues).
 Several things happen in the prologue.
 There is no mention of Black Ajah outside of the Sisters in the White Tower searching for them.
 Nor is there mention of the Forsaken.
 However, we do get a new character I am assuming will come into play later on.
 Rodel Ituralde, known as The Wolf, is uniting forces in Arad Doman to defend the country against the Seanchan.
 We also get a glimpse of Logain who goes out to recruit more Asha’man.
-And lastly, we get my boy Loial showing up in Cairhein.
+And lastly, we get my boy Loial showing up in Cairhien.
 I have missed this Ogier.
-Dobraine is almost killed and Logain shows up in Cairhein at the end of the prologue.
+Dobraine is almost killed and Logain shows up in Cairhien at the end of the prologue.

 So speaking of Perrin, let’s jump to him.
 He is still one of my favorites.
 This entire post is going to contradict my next statement, but I felt like not a lot happened in this particular installment.
 Perrin is still chasing after the Shaido to recover Faile.
 She was captured at the end of book eight I believe.
 We get a quick glimpse of Faile in the Shaido camp/city.
 There are 70,000 Aiel in the camp/city.
 I think this number includes the gai’shain.
 Anyway, Faile is planning her own escape because she knows if Perrin attempts a rescue, he will be slaughtered.

 Perrin does catch up to the Shaido though and he is scoping out the best way to get Faile back.
-Outside of his camp though, he finds tracks of Darkhounds (which for some reason I pictured as the gargoyle dogs from Ghostbusters in this book).
+Outside of his camp, he finds tracks of Darkhounds (which for some reason I pictured as the gargoyle dogs from Ghostbusters in this book).
 The last time we saw Darkhounds were outside of Illian and then in Rhuidean.
 Both times they had to be killed with balefire.
 Both times they had belonged to Sammael, who was supposedly killed in Shadar Logoth in book seven.
-Perrin, and Elyas, review the tracks and determine the Darkhounds are searching for something/someone else or else they would have attacked them a while back.
+Perrin, and Elyas, review the tracks and determine the Darkhounds are searching for something/someone else or they would have attacked them already.
 Perrin enters So Habor to get supplies for his camp.
 This town is not doing well and supposedly the people are seeing ghosts, like Mat did, and they are living much more poorly than they actually are.
 Perrin buys grain but has the townsfolk clean the grain for weevils before sending it to his camp.
 The weevil issue shows up in Egwene’s camp as well despite it being unusual for winter and the fact that her containers were preserved using the One Power so it should have been impossible for weevils to manifest.
 More on Egwene later.

 Perrin returns from So Habor to find his scouts had captured five Shaido.
 He finds them being tortured by Masema’s men.
 Aram is with Masema at this time.
 Aram seems to be losing it a bit.
 He kind of turned fanatical after he picked up the sword initially, but he was following Perrin and things were going well.
 He has been slipping though since Faile was captured.
 I hope he doesn’t go crazy.
 Perrin cuts off the hand of one of the Shaido with his ax.
 Doing so convinces the other prisoners to tell all they know, which isn’t much.
 Afterwards, Perrin goes off and chucks the ax into a tree and leaves it there.
 I don’t think he is really abandoning the ax, but we will see.

 Not much happens with Elayne in this book.
 She is in Caemlyn working to secure the throne while everyone is worrying over her being pregnant with twins.
 There is a lot going on technically, but it is mostly political and I didn’t really care about the “lords” opposing her.
 At least right now.
-What did kind of catch my interest was that there is small mention of the Forsaken having plans afoot in Caemlyn and the throne, but again we have to wait to see what happens.
+What did kind of catch my interest was that there is small mention of the Forsaken having plans afoot in Caemlyn and involving the throne, but again we have to wait to see what happens.

 Book nine ended with Rand and Nynaeve cleansing saidin of the Dark One’s taint.
 We find out that this event takes place during the events of this book and we get a better glimpse of what the aftermath looks like.
 After they finished wielding an enormous amount of the One Power (supposedly it was mainly saidin with the comparison being that the amount of saidar used was like a foothill next to a mountain), all that was left of the former city known as Shadar Logoth was a giant hole roughly three miles in diameter and a mile in depth.
 I can’t help but wonder how this will impact Padan Fain.
 Will he be weaker?
 His source or origin of evil was from that place.
 Will the city being eradicated make him easier to defeat?
 Again, we have to wait and see, but he has been in the series since book one so I’m sure there will be a big fight or event that will mean the end of him.